 Submitted by the Layoff Appeals Committee on behalf of the employee when it fails to come to a decision within ten (10) calendar days of the date the appeal is received (Rule VII, Section 3 M).
-For employees represented by AFSCME Local 1684 the following shall apply: Submitted by the employee to the Personnel Director within ten (10) calendar days of the date of delivery or attempted delivery of the notice of layoff(Rule VII, Section 3 M).
+For employees represented by AFSCME Local 1684 the following shall apply: Submitted by the employee to the Personnel Human Resources Director, or designee within ten (10) calendar days of the date of delivery or attempted delivery of the notice of layoff (Rule VII, Section 3 M).